The rise of bitcoin – the unpredictable and mysterious cryptocurrency is scary, to say the least.

 For the record, this number is yet to be achieved.
 Current trends suggest that this number may be reached by the year 2140 or earlier.
 The Bitcoin system supports fractional values down the eighth decimal (0.00000001).
 This smallest unit of Bitcoin is called a Satoshi, named after the individual or group of developers who referred to themselves as Satoshi Nakamoto, who are behind the concept of Bitcoin protocol.

 The process of new coin generation happens while rewarding miners for validating transactions.
 The reward amount decreases over time and eventually will be set to zero once the total number of coins issued (21M) has been reached.
-Similar to the upper limit in maximum number of coins there is also a limit in daily production of new coins.
+Similar to the upper limit in maximum number of coins there is also a limit in the daily production of new coins.

 Enabling this limit on how fast and how many new coins can be generated, the Bitcoin system is effectively controlling the money supply